ft_context.txt For Vim version 9.2. Last change: 2026 Jan 10

 ~/context, you may define a function to use it similar to the following:

-This code may go in ~/.vim/after/ftplugin/context.vim.
-A mapping can then be
+This code should go in ~/.vim/after/ftplugin/context.vim.

 context.Typeset() accepts a third optional argument to specify a custom